tbenali96/mp-data-nba-assessment/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
+    │   ├── features       <- Script to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── app            <- Script to launch the FastAPI
+    │   │   └── app.py
     │   │
+    │   ├── visualizations <- Script to create visualizations
+    │   │   └── create_visualizations.py
+    │   │
     │   └── models         <- Scripts to train models and then use trained models to make │       │                 predictions
     │       ├── predict_model.py
     │       └── train_model.py
     │
-    │
     ├── visualizations     <- Vizualisations.
     │
-    ├── test               <- Unit tests for the source code.
+    ├── test               <- Directory containing unit tests for each directory in the source code.
+    ├── setup.cfg          <- Configuration file
+    ├── .pre-commit-config.yaml     <- Configuration file for creating a pre-commit hook to evaluate the code's format with black and flake8
+    ├── pyproject.toml              <- Configuration files
     │
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── .gitignore         <- A gitignore file

 The following are some command lines to help use the source code of this project :